dustingriffie/chat-demo/README.md

 # Ticket Dispatch System

-⚠️ DISCLAIMER: This was a proof of concept demo and not all proper security methods were observed.
-Use caution using in a production environment!

 ## Introduction

 Welcome to the Ticket Dispatch System!
 This project is a web-based platform for dispatching tickets and technicians.
 Users can create tickets and assign them to technicians, and technicians can access and dispatch tickets from their easily accessible Google Maps window.